Healthnotes Library

 Testing for Pre-diabetes

+Anyone 45 years or older should consider getting tested for diabetes.
 If you are overweight and aged 45 or older, it is strongly recommended that you get tested.
 You should also consider getting tested if you are younger than 45, overweight, and have one or more of the following risk factors:

-• family history of diabetes
+•family history of diabetes

-• low HDL cholesterol and high triglycerides
+•low HDL cholesterol and high triglycerides

-• high blood pressure
+•high blood pressure

-• history of gestational diabetes (diabetes during pregnancy) or gave birth to a baby weighing more than 9 pounds
+•history of gestational diabetes (diabetes during pregnancy) or gave birth to a baby weighing more than 9 pounds

-• minority group background (African American, American Indian, Hispanic American/Latino, or Asian American/Pacific Islander)
+•minority group background (African American, American Indian, Hispanic American/Latino, or Asian American/Pacific Islander)

 A fasting blood glucose test will show if pre-diabetes is present.

-Less than 100->Normal;
+Less than 10 -->Normal

-126 and higher->Diabetes.
+126 and higher -->Diabetes

 Preventing Type 2 Diabetes

 People who are at risk can prevent or delay the onset of type 2 diabetes through lifestyle changes.
 Losing weight and becoming more physically active are important steps.
-According to the National Institutes of Health’s Diabetes Prevention Program (DPP), lifestyle changes can reduce the risk of type 2 diabetes by 58 percent and return pre-diabetes fasting numbers back to normal range.
-A medication called “metformin” was also studied as part of the Diabetes Prevention Program, but it did not prevent type 2 diabetes as well as lifestyle changes.
+According to the National Institutes of Health's Diabetes Prevention Program (DPP), lifestyle changes can reduce the risk of type 2 diabetes by 58 percent and return pre-diabetes fasting numbers back to normal range.

 Staying Active and Eating Right